PhilT95/athenlyx/docs/servers/linux/almalinux_setup.md

 #### Installing Docker

-Now you can install the docker packages using the default package manger from the offical Docker repository itself.
+Now you can install the docker packages using the default package manger from the official Docker repository itself.

 ```
 sudo dnf install docker-ce docker-ce-cli containerd.io docker-compose-plugin